Tom Carroll, PhD

 I also enjoy gardening — growing flowers and vegetables and producing home-grown food.
 There is something deeply grounding about working with soil, seasons, and living systems.

-In 2026, I re-engaged with another long-standing passion: adventure motorbiking.
+In 2026, I also re-engaged with another long-standing passion: adventure motorbiking.

 For me, riding is more than transport — it’s exploration, reflection, and learning in motion.
 It’s about leaving the comfort zone, navigating uncertainty, and experiencing landscapes and communities directly.
-It’s also a practical expression of my belief that life should be lived experimentally — trying, learning, adjusting, growing.
+It’s also a practical expression of my belief in learning through experience, uncertainty, and adaptation.

-Through my motorbike journeys across Kenya and beyond, I document lessons about resilience, curiosity, risk, and real-world action.
+Through motorbike journeys across Kenya and beyond, I document lessons about resilience, curiosity, uncertainty, risk, adaptation, and real-world action.

 You can follow these adventures on my YouTube channel: